mikerochip/addressables-training-manual/README.md

 ⚠️ If you don't actually have these use cases, or the cost to using Addressables outweighs the returns, then don't use it. ⚠️

+# Building Blocks

+These are the foundational building blocks of the Addressables system.

+## Addressables

+At its core, the Addressables system is a high-level Asset Bundle manager that provides you with editor tools to configure your project to build and load Asset Bundles from either the assets packaged into a build OR from a remote location.

+## Asset Bundles

+An Asset Bundle is a file that wraps one or more project assets, and is the only method for Unity projects to dynamically load assets at runtime **without requiring you to bake them into a build** (i.e. baking AssetBundles into a build is optional)

+For context, these are alternatives for runtime asset loading that do require you to bake assets into the build:

+* Loading from Resources
+* Loading from Streaming Assets

+## AssetGroups

+An AssetGroup is a ScriptableObject that holds Addressables configuration for:

+* The addresses of a group of assets (editable via the AssetGroups editor window or an asset's Address in its inspector)
+* How to generate bundles for a group of assets (via the AssetGroup's own inspector)

 # Content Builds and Build Artifacts

-In order for the Addressables runtime to work, you have to make a content build.
+In order for Addressables to load assets at runtime, you have to first make a content build.

 For me, the hardest thing to learn about Addressables were the content build artifacts.
 What gets generated, where they go, what you're expected to do with them, etc. Additionally, the documentation and the artifacts themselves don't make it obvious what you're supposed to do after a content build.

 First, a note about the term "artifact."
 This is a build engineering term, which is basically a fancy term for "output file."
 Although the official docs don't use it, I use it because it's an industry standard term.
 It's also nice for its flexibility - you don't have to list out every file type that a build can produce if you just say "artifacts" since some build systems can output dozens to hundreds of different file types.